7th Issue: Songs

 "Heffy End" is essentially a sad love song where a woman obsessively stalks and confines her lover.
 Although the title might indicate a bit of irony, and Seo justifies their deviated love from the norm by using purposely misspelled "Heffy".
 Also of note is that the name of the album's drummer is Heff Holter.

 "Nothing" begins with a man's voice mocking about women's rights in Korea.
 The voice comments that sexism is becoming an issue because of such things as women rights campaigns, but he disagrees with the efforts that women put it that women are placed at higher level than men in (Korean) society.
-However, one should note that Seo has put this as sarcasm, or to reflect what most men are thinking in South Korea.
+However, Seo has put this as sarcasm, or to reflect what most men are thinking in South Korea.

 "Victim" is a song about female discrimination.
 The song caused controversy, being banned by the Munhwa Broadcasting Corporation.

 "Live Wire" is a song celebrating musical freedom.
 Seo hails to his fans "You feel me?
 Here I come to show you love", referring to his steadfast devotion to music.
 The lyrics contain many poetic devices; the overall motif is the feeling of rock.

 "Robot" tells a story about a boy, or Seo himself, who is destroyed by the cruelty that exists in the current overly digitalized society.
 After he has stopped checking his height on the doorway with his mother, he feels that his emotions are gone and can only think "illogically"; where the metaphor "logical" Seo's view is things that are emotional and analogical, as his fans can easily catch from his previous works.